creativityspark/bestpractices/Power Apps/Model Driven Apps/workflows.md

 ```
  [Table Schema Name] - [Event Name(s)] - [Action/Purpose]
 ```

-Table Schema Name: The name of the main table triggering this Workflow or Action.
+- Table Schema Name: The name of the main table triggering this Workflow or Action. *
-Event Name(s): Create, Update, CreateUpdate, Delete, Assign, Child, Demand.
+- Event Name(s): Create, Update, CreateUpdate, Delete, Assign, Child, Demand. *
-Action/Purpose: Brief text describing the purpose or the action taken by the Workflow or Action.
+- Action/Purpose: Brief text describing the purpose or the action taken by the Workflow or Action.

+\* Camel Casing

 ## Rationale